oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The stock manager and storefront both require configuration data and the stock manager also requires the database wallet directory.
 As the configuration data also includes the authentication data I've decided to store some of this into secrets, though in a real situation the configuration information (except for the authentication server details) would probably be stored in a config map rather than a secret.
 We'll look at config maps later

 There are also more specific secrets used for TLS certificates and pulling docker images from private registries, these have additional arguments to the create command.
+For  example in the labs we are pulling the docker images from a private registry running in the Oracle Cloud, we define a secret called my-docker-reg.
+This is a special type of secret in that it specifically has attributes for docker images

+The following (don't enter it as the details will have changed) sets up the image pull secret my-docker-reg that we use when we define the pods later

+-  `kubectl create secret docker-registry my-docker-reg --docker-server=fra.ocir.io --docker-username="oractdemeabdmnative/api.user" --docker-password="abcdefrghijklmnopqrstuvwxyz" --docker-email="user@oracle.com"`

 </p></details>